bevyengine/bevy/CONTRIBUTING.md

 * explain what you're doing and why
 * document new code with doc comments
 * include clear, simple tests
-* add or improve the examples for new functionality
+* add or improve the examples when adding new user-facing functionality
 * break work into digestible chunks
 * ask for any help that you need!